-- Raw materials Purchase cost on a moving and traded goods weighted average basis and inward transportation.
-Refundable indirect taxes and discounts are excluded from cost. - Finished goods Cost of direct raw materials and in and labour and a proportion work of manufacturing overheads progress based on normal operating capacity but excluding borrowing costs
+• Raw and trac Purchase cost on a moving weighted average basis and inward transportation.
+Refundable indirect taxes and discounts are excluded from cost. • Finished and progres work in Cost of direct raw materials and labour and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs